 - Reducing stress.
 Pure and straightforward: stress can be a savage killer if not handled correctly.
 Here, again, pregnenolone can help.

 - Combating chemical dependency and alcohol and drug addiction.
-Addiction is a serious, life-threatening condition that needs to be eradicated immediately in the addict’s life.
+Addiction is a severe and life-threatening condition that needs to be eradicated immediately in the addict's life.
 A study published in the Journal of Pharmacological Science reports that pregnenolone can play a role in fighting these demons.
-Also, a study conducted at the University of North Carolina at Chapel Hill uncovered evidence that pregnenolone plays a key role in alcohol tolerance and withdrawal.
+Also, a study conducted at the University of North Carolina at Chapel Hill uncovered evidence that pregnenolone plays a crucial role in alcohol tolerance and withdrawal.

 - Fighting Alzheimer's Disease.
 Evidence suggests that pregnenolone may offer significant neuroprotection in Alzheimer’s disease.
 When researchers introduced the destructive amyloid-beta protein into animal brains, the level of progesterone (a neurohormone synthesized from its direct precursor, pregnenolone) dropped precipitously.

 - In humans, Alzheimer’s disease patients have lower levels of pregnenolone, allopregnanolone (a pregnenolone metabolite) and DHEA-sulfate (DHEAS) in all the main memory-related areas of their brains, compared with control patients.